jordansissel/experiments/ruby/time-formatting-is-slow/README.md

 ### For just a number

 Using unix epoch, `#to_f` might be the most practical in that it is precision-agnostic.
 It's also 15x faster than sprintf (the fastest iso8601 generator).

+This has the unfortunate consequence that it's a schema change in the logstash event format.

 ## ruby 1.9.3